Font-weight - Property CSS

 On the diagram, the terms in bold are the predefined words of CSS, the other terms are described below:

-is a numerical value from1
+numberis a numerical value from1to1000, without units.

-Description of the font-weight
+Description of the font-weight property.

-Sets the weight of the characters (display in bold).
+font-weight Sets the weight of the characters (display in bold).

 The rendering depends a lot on the font used.